buildbot/buildbot/master/docs/developer/style.rst

 nested functions::

     def getRevInfo(revname):
+        # for example only!
+See above a better implementation with inlineCallbacks
         results = {}
         d = defer.succeed(None)
         def rev_parse(_): # note use of '_' to quietly indicate an ignored parameter